IS459-BDA-Group1/PropertyGuru/README.md

 <br>
 ![Proposal](./ReadMeImages/Pipeline.png)

-## Analytics
+## Analytics (Delving down on Far East Plaza, VivoCity and Heartland Mall)
 ### 1. Competitors
-With an outstanding average rating of 5.57 for its booths, Far East Place stands out among the three malls.
+With an outstanding average rating of 5.57 for its booths, Far East Plaza stands out among the three malls.
 In contrast, VivoCity faces a challenge with an average rating struggling to surpass 2.71, suggesting a less consistent quality across its stalls.
 Heartland Mall falls in between, presenting a respectable average rating of 2.16.
 Delving into the specifics, it becomes evident that food establishments dominate the scene in each mall, with a mix of beverages and retail adding diversity.
-For those seeking top-notch stalls, Far East Place emerges as the preferred destination, while navigating VivoCity might require a more discerning search for quality options.
+For those seeking top-notch stalls, Far East Plaza emerges as the preferred destination, while navigating VivoCity might require a more discerning search for quality options.
 ![Competitors](./ReadMeImages/Competitors.png)

 ### 2. Demographics